agalue/opennms-drift-aws/README.md

 ## Future enhancements

+* Have a dedicated sentinel instance for OCE, and leave the sentinel instances for flow/telemetry separated.

 * Enable authentication for all services.

 * Add an instance for Kafka Manager to avoid exposing JMX to the public.